 A bleeding disorder such as hemophilia

 A stomach ulcer; retinitis pigmentosa (an inherited condition of the eye), a physical deformity of the penis (such as Peyronie's disease)

 Usage of alcoholic beverages is generally not recommended while taking the medication because alcohol is a muscle relaxant.

-Some patients also experience mild giddiness or drowsiness when they first use Intagra.
+Other than this, mild drowsiness or blurred vision may be experienced while using Apcalis Oral Jelly.
 This will stop occurring once the body gets used to the medication.

 If you feel giddy or drowsy, then sit or lie down immediately till the feeling passes off..

 Medications that can cause reactions with Apcalis Oral Jelly